scottjparry/K8s_up_and_running/Chapter 1/Introduction.md

 The effort involved in large, but it allows a level of portability that you would struggle to get any other way.

 ## Efficiency

+Kubernetes allows for increased efficiency, partially because developers do not need to think about machines and can simply think about applications.
+But also because multiple applications can all be co-located on the same machine which allows for a much denser user of the infrastructure.
+The alternative to this would be a virtual machine (or several) for a developer to use that has its own cost (CPU, RAM, electricity, maintenance etc).

+Developers are able to create their own test environments (and terminate them) as required via kubernetes.
+These can be created use a kubernetes *namespace*.
+Alternatively all the developers might share a single cluster, the more developers that use the cluster the cheaper the cost is per container.

+This can remove some of the cost associated with having multiple test environments and allow things like testing every commit made by a developer.

+When you start to deploy containers instead of complete VM's incurred costs can start to decrease.
+Doing this with increased velocity allows you to see faster returns on the reliability of code and problem identification.

+# Cliff notes

+Kubernetes was built to help developers to develir features with more velocity, effficiency and agility while providing a reliable platform to do that on.